Skip to content

 2. Move the system in two figure-8 patterns

-• Stay as close as you can to tall static structure the whole time!
+• Stay as close as you can to the tall static structure the whole time!

 Tips:

-• A walking or jogging pace is usually appropriate for smaller robots, while a parking-lot-appropriate driving speed works well for larger robots.
+• A walking or jogging pace is usually appropriate for smaller systems (like a sensor kit or small robot), while a parking-lot-appropriate driving speed works well for larger systems (like a vehicle)

-This procedure can be heavily modified to suit your needs.
+This procedure can be modified to suit your needs.
 Contact us to discuss complicated scenarios.

 30-60 seconds: Minimize the recording length as much as possible.
 Start the recording immediately before starting the movement.
 Stop the recording as soon as the movement has completed.
 Try to complete the movement in less than 60 seconds.